huseyindeniz/cra-template-dapp/README.md

 **I18Next**: I18Next is an internationalization (i18n) library for JavaScript applications.
 It allows developers to easily translate their application into different languages, making it more accessible to a global audience.
 The Browser Language Detector is a library that automatically detects the user's language based on the browser settings, allowing the application to display the correct language for the user.

-**React Hook Form**: React Hook Form is a library for managing form state and validation in React applications.
-It provides an easy-to-use API that allows developers to build forms quickly and efficiently, with built-in support for validation and error handling.

-**Zod**: Zod is a schema validation library that can be used with React Hook Form.
-It allows developers to define the structure and content of their form data in a declarative way, making it easier to validate and sanitize user input.

 **React Icon All Files**: React Icon All Files is a library that provides a collection of high-quality SVG icons for use in React applications.
 It includes a wide range of icons, making it easy to find the perfect icon for your application.

-**React Date Picker**: is a customizable date picker component for React applications.

-**React Count Down Circle Timer**: is a customizable timer component that displays a countdown in the form of a circular progress bar.

 **React Cookie Consent**: is a library that makes it easy to implement a cookie consent banner in a React application.